Founder Puzzles, 2nd Ed.

 Founder Puzzles.
 Financial Modeling for Startups and Founders.
-Revised Edition.
-Nov.
-2020
+Second Edition.
+September 2022

 The Math that matters for your startup.